dhoyle/splicedocs-jekyll/pages/DeveloperTopics/Fundamentals/UsingExternalTables.md

 {: .Example xml:space="preserve"}

 </div>

+### AVRO Limitations

+Our current implementation of `AVRO` external tables does not support the use of `DECIMAL` data values.
+This restriction will be eliminated in a future release.

 ## Manually Refreshing an External Tables

 If the schema of the file represented by an external table is updated,